Lukhausen/Lepus/data-generation-prompts.md

    ```
    add something like
    `Be creative in your approach.` or `Be innovative in how you approach this.` or `Approach this in an unexpected way`
-   The Core Idea is to encourage creativity and out of the Box thinking to come to better solutions.
+   The Core Idea is to encourage creativity and out-of-the-box thinking to come to better solutions.

 7. **Repeat** steps 3-5 until giving the LLM the possibility to Finalize.